 We had arrived in Wellington by bus from Whanganui in the early afternoon to go straight on a little sightseeing tour through town.
 Wellington — also known as the Windy City — is the capital of New Zealand, but it has not always been this way.
 When the Treaty of Waitangi was signed in February 1840 the town of Russel, located at Ikiato in the Bay of Islands, was made the first capital of the new country.
 But already in September the same year they began to build the new capital on the ground formerly known as Tāmaki-makau-rau, which means Tāmaki of the hundred lovers, now known as Auckland, as Auckland was in a more favorable place than Russel.
-But still it proved hard for the members of the council from the South Island to get to Auckland for meetings of the council, and the South was having the upper hand on the North by the 1860th as gold had been found there.
-Eventually a commission of three of Australia’s governors was appointed to select the site of the new capital and their choice fell on Wellington, because of Wellington’s capabilities in terms of being in a central position, good capabilities of defense, and the resources of the surrounding county.
+But still it proved hard for the members of the council from the South Island to get to Auckland for meetings of the Council, and the South was having the upper hand on the North by the 1860th as gold had been found there.
+Eventually, a commission of three of Australia’s governors was appointed to select the site of the new capital and their choice fell on Wellington, because of Wellington’s capabilities in terms of being in a central position, good capabilities of defense, and the resources of the surrounding country.

 We got our first real look at Wellington when we climbed on the top of Mount Victoria.
 From here you get a great view across town but you also can experience why the city is called a “windy city.”